ska-sa/spead2/doc/tut-11-send-batch-heaps.rst

 You might be wondering why 8192-byte heaps perform so much better than 16384-byte heaps.
-It is due to the ``-p 9000`` argument: the Linux kernel has a mechanism (Generic Send Offload) for efficiently handling sequences of packets that all have the same metadata, and in particular are all the same size.
+It is due to the ``-p 9000`` argument: the Linux kernel has a mechanism (Generic Segmentation Offload) for efficiently handling sequences of packets that all have the same metadata, and in particular are all the same size.
-With 8192-byte heaps, each heap (other than the first) fits within a single packet, and so the packets are all the same size.
-With 16384-byte heaps, two packets are needed: they happen to be 9000 bytes and 7480 bytes long (these add up to more than 16384 because they include all the SPEAD headers and item pointers).
+With 8192-byte heaps, each heap fits within a single packet, and the packets are all the same size (except for the first).
+With 16384-byte heaps, two packets are needed: they happen to be 9000 bytes and 7480 bytes long (this adds up to more than 16384 because they include all the SPEAD headers and item pointers).
 The lack of a long sequence of identically-sized packets makes transmission less efficient.
+With much larger heap sizes this is less of an issue because most of the packets for each heap will be the full 9000 bytes, with only the last packet containing a remainder.

-Since we're using power-of-two heap sizes, we can ensure the packets are equally sized by carefully adjusting the packet size.
-Unfortunately, spead2 doesn't provide tools for this.
-One needs to carefully count how many bytes are consumed by the headers and item pointers, or determine it from packet dumps.
-There are 40 bytes common to all packets, plus two 8-byte item pointers (for the ``timestamp`` and ``adc_samples``), so to have packets with 8192 bytes of payload, we need to allow a total of
+With some careful calculations, it is sometimes possible to adjust the packet size so that all the packets in the heap are the same size, and thus void this problem.
+It is worth noting that the highest performance is obtained using the :doc:`ibverbs support <py-ibverbs>`, which is not affected by this.

 Full code
 ---------